 - Roughly chop the vegetables like carrots, onions carrots, parsnips, turnips and add them to the pot.

-In a Stock Pot/Dutch Oven: Bring the ingredients to a low boil, reduce the heat to a simmer and place the lid on the stock pot so that it’s just askew and some steam can escape.
-Simmer the rotisserie chicken stock for 1 hour.
+Bring the ingredients to a low boil, reduce the heat to a simmer and place the lid on the stock pot so that it’s just askew and some steam can escape.
+Simmer the rotisserie chicken stock for 2 hours.

-In a Pressure Cooker: Add all the ingredients to the pot and close the lid (follow the manufacturer’s guide for instructions on how to close the lid).
-Bring the pressure cooker to a simmer and cook for 10 minutes.
+Add all the ingredients to the pot and close the lid (follow the manufacturer’s guide for instructions on how to close the lid).
+Bring the pressure cooker to a simmer and cook for 15 minutes.
 Remove the rotisserie chicken stock from heat and let the pressure reduce naturally.

-In an Instant Pot: Set the Instant Pot to the Soup setting and set the timer to 7 minutes.
+Set the Instant Pot to the Soup setting and set the timer to 15 minutes.
 Once the Instant Pot cycle is complete, wait until the natural release cycle is complete, should take about 10 minutes.
 Follow the manufacturer’s guide for quick release, if in a rush.
 Carefully unlock and remove the lid from the instant pot.

 The last step is simply to remove the carcass and bones then strain the stock and vegetables through a fine mesh strainer.